ejrgigantone/ejrgigantone/README.md

 I'm an Economics student at the **University of the Philippines Los Baños**, majoring in **Development Economics**.

 My interests lie along *development economics, public policy, data science, and AI/data governance*.
-I am currently studying empirical tools to understand questions related to our institutions and markets, the digital and informal economy, and most importantly, development and social protection.
+I also have been actively working with data and using empirical tools to understand questions related to our institutions and markets, the digital and informal economy, and most importantly, development and social protection.

 ## Currently working towards